tanchongmin/agentjo/README.md

 # Other Features
 - There are other features like Memory (Tutorial 3), Hierarchical Agents (Tutorial 4), CodeGen and External Function Interfacing (Tutorial 5), Conversation Class (Tutorial 6)
-- These extend the baseline features of TaskGen and you are encouraged to take a look at the Tutorials for more information.
+- These extend the baseline features of AgentJo and you are encouraged to take a look at the Tutorials for more information.

 # Known Limitations
 - `gpt-3.5-turbo` is not that great with mathematical functions for Agents.
 Use `gpt-4o-mini` or better for more consistent results